Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/mtt/tp/index.rst

-By clicking the link `product1` user navigates to the page containing the description of the product, where in the context of the page placed the hidden URL to notify the service ``globalboard`` on a conversion:
+By clicking the link `product1` user navigates to the page containing the description of the product, where in the context of the page placed the hidden URL which notifies the service ``globalboard`` on a conversion:

 .. code-block:: html